LibreCat/Plack-Auth-SSO/README.md

     When authentication fails, this application should redirect you here

+    If not set, it has the same value as the authorizaton\_path.
+In that case make sure that you also

+    check for auth\_sso\_error in your authorization route.

     The implementor should expect this in the session key "auth\_sso\_error" ( "\_error" is appended to the configured session\_key ):

         {